Glitchy-Scratch/glitchy-scratch.github.io/README.md

 People's Profile Pictures Cannot Be Seen
 The Website's Title has a Spelling Mistake (Imagrne, instead of Imagine) Many Words Slowly Get Spelling Mistakes(A big thank you to @BoomerScratch for this)

+# Mirror Website

+:warning: The mirror website is used for testing purposes; please be sure to use it only if GitHub pages is under maintanence.

+We have a mirror of this website at https://glitchy-scratch.glitch.me.